-Known for their fabulous blue crystal-clear waters, a thriving ecosystem, and fun-adventurous sports Andamans have always been a must-visit place for beach lovers.
-Anyone who has ever imagined traveling there, two of the most popular activities have been sea walking and scuba diving amongst the beautiful coral reefs and marine life.
+Known for their fabulous blue crystal-clear waters, a thriving ecosystem, and fun-adventurous sports, Andaman Island—featured in many curated Andaman tour packages—has always been a must-visit place for beach lovers.
+Anyone who has ever imagined travelling there through popular Andaman adventure tour packages knows that two of the most popular activities are sea walking and scuba diving amongst the beautiful coral reefs and marine life.

 Sea Walking vs. Scuba Diving: A Comparative Guide